JocysCom/UMQF/MORA/analysis/einstein/entities/albert-einstein-actions.md

 Total for ~2,000 scientists: **+120.0**

 ### 2 Humanity - long-term beneficiaries

+Context: The scientific breakthroughs of 1905 laid the groundwork for modern technology and a deeper understanding of the universe, benefiting humanity in the long term.

 - **ΔOS**: +0.00001 (Tiny per-person increase in survival odds via technological derivatives like GPS, nuclear energy, etc., balanced by nuclear risks)
 - **VSA**: 0.58 (Average)